Interview

 2. What are your roles within the companies you work with?

-This modus operandi used by Kaizen Institute was born because after the success of Mr. Imai’s book, many companies in the Western world required his services to implement KAIZEN™.
+This modus operandi used by Kaizen Institute was born because, after the success of Mr. Imai’s book, many companies in the Western world required his services to implement KAIZEN™.

 Mr. Imai would bring in retired engineers from Toyota to carry out the projects.
 The implementation took place during an intensive week starting on Monday mornings when the CEO set the challenge, for example, the need to improve productivity by 20%.